-What are the main types of metal 3D printing material?
+What are the main types of material for metal Additive Manufacturing?

-There are two main types of metal 3D printing material – metal powder and wire.
+There are two main types of material for metal Additive Manufacturing – powder and wire

 Various alloys used in traditional manufacturing are available for use in metal Additive Manufacturing processes, with those used in casting and welding processes having been adopted for metal AM.
 Typical examples include stainless steels, tool steels, nickel-base alloys, aluminium, titanium and cobalt chrome alloys.
 Precious metal alloys and copper alloys are also used to a limited extent.
 Some materials commonly used in metal 3D printing are: